 "It is surprising how many Okmulgee people have forgotten, or never have known, that for seven years, beginning December 20, 1870, Okmulgee was the seat of government of all the state of Oklahoma except Beaver, Texas, and Cimarron counties, and that but for the unexplainable indifference of congress out the city would, in all human probability, now have been the capital of Oklahoma.

 "Little things done or left undone have decided the fate of more than one city in Oklahoma.
 Had Wagoner only visioned the importance of the work to be done by the Dawes Commission at the time of its creation and made provision for quarters in which the commission might transact its business, Muskogee would not have been the center of Indian activities and departmental business and one of the dominant towns on the east side.
 Wagoner then was the larger of the two.
 It had two railroads and every apparent advantage.

 "However, Wagoner would not provide a suitable place in which the commission might do its work, Muskogee grasped the opportunity and the result is known to all."

 Okmulgee Street Cars

-On April 12th, after a long politic battle, beginning with first submission in 1907, the Okmulgee streetcar began running.
+On April 12th, after a long political battle, beginning with the first submission in 1907, the Okmulgee streetcar began running.
 The cars between downtown ran and the Frisco depot.
-On July 4th, the cars carried over 4000 passengers, at a nickel a ride - to Lambert's amusement park (Lake Park) at the south end of Ohio Street.
+On July 4th, the cars carried over 4000 passengers, at a nickel a ride—to Lambert's amusement park (Lake Park) at the south end of Ohio Street.

 © 2010 Eric Standridge